emmajanedrews/base-template/_posts/2017-11-20-why-is-it-a-bad-idea-to-cosign-on-a-loan-during-the-mortgage-process.md

 {% include pullquote.html %}

 The total amount of the cosigned loan doesn’t detract from your mortgage eligibility because **it’s the monthly payment that lenders calculate into your debt-to-income ratio**.
 It doesn’t matter if it’s a $10,000 loan or a $200,000 loan; it’s the monthly payment that we care about.
-Keep in mind, for every $50 in a monthly payment, that equates to $10,000 in a purchase price.
+Keep in mind that every $50 in a monthly payment equals $10,000 in a purchase price.

 If you have any more questions about this or any topic related to the mortgage loan process, don’t hesitate to give me a call or shoot me an email.
 I’d be glad to help you.